-Prereq: Passed Algebra 2CC and the CC Algebra 2 Regents with a 65% or higher This course is intended for college-bound students and students who plan to take AP Calculus, or a college calculus course.
-It is a rigorous preparation for college level mathematics with an extensive study of functions, theory of functions and function families including exponential, logarithmic, trigonometric, polynomial and rational functions.
+Prereq: Passed Algebra 2CC and the CC Algebra 2 Regents with a 65% or higher

+This course is intended for college-bound students and students who plan to take AP Calculus or a college calculus course.
+It is a rigorous preparation for college-level mathematics with an extensive study of functions, theory of functions, and function families including exponential, logarithmic, trigonometric, polynomial, and rational functions.
 A thorough study of limits and an introduction to derivatives will also be covered.
-TI-84 Plus Calculator is required.